KasRoid/Introduction-to-Computer-Networks/23.Network-Security/README.md

   - Filtering: Can acts as a filtering service, similar to a firewall.
 Can restrict and filter out unwanted websites (gambling, social media, etc.)
   - Content Checking; Similar to an application-layer firewall, a proxy server can verify that content is valid and doesn't contain malicious content.
   - Caching: When you request a page from a website, the proxy server will retrieve it and then cache it in its memory.
 The next time someone requests that website, the proxy server can retrieve it from its cache - this saves Internet bandwidth.

+---

+## Network Intrusion Detection & Prevention

+### Intrusion Detection & Prevention Systems (IDS/IPS)

+- Are designed to detected attack on a network and respond passively or actively.
+- An Intrusion Detection System (IDS) is **Passive**, meaning it's response is logging and notifying.
+- An Intrusion Prevention System (IPS) is **Active**, meaning it'll change the network environment to stop an attack, such as changing ACLs or closing processes, sessions, or ports.